Funny, sad, universal, specific, metaphoric... - Ron Leibman (Tony Award Winning Actor), The Baby Project

 The Baby Project is a semi – autobiographical story about a woman named Dana Jacobson, a 41- year old single, queer, Jewish, New Yorker, who after being sober for three years recognizes that what she wants most in her life is to have her own family.

-In order to individuate, she leaves her colorful family of origin and goes as far across the country as she can to Los Angeles where there is sunshine, palm trees and a really good sperm bank.
+In order to individuate, she leaves her colorful family of origin in New York and goes as far across the country as she can to Los Angeles where there is sunshine, palm trees and a really good sperm bank.

 As she careens through the world of medically assisted fertility she is forced to ponder the question - what exactly constitutes a family?
 While maneuvering her way through the foster care system, the LA public schools, HMO’s and LA traffic, Dana falls in love with her black, bass playing/poet, next door neighbor, Jackie.